Somewhere Between Creation and Destruction

 Somewhere Between Creation and Destruction, the seventh International Distinguished Artists Symposium and Exhibition at the Joseloff Gallery, Hartford Art School is a celebration of the renaissance of cut paper as an artistic expression.
 Paper, a ubiquitous medium, is transformed by the simple acts of cutting, removing, folding, and reassembling to create something far beyond its humble beginnings.

 The International Distinguished Artists Symposium and Exhibition, established at the Hartford Art School in 1994, is a grand showcase for the work of internationally known artists featuring challenging themes and a week of lectures and discussions leading up to the gala opening of the exhibition.
-This exhibition, curated by Joseloff Gallery managing director, Lisa Gaumond, will explore works featuring paper as the central medium used to express the artists’ message and emotion.
+This exhibition, curated by Joseloff Gallery managing director, Lisa Gaumond, explores works featuring paper as the central medium used to express the artists’ message and emotion.
 Paper may be sliced by hand, torn, or laser cut; pieces may be traditional, flat, and decorative; they may be layered, reconstructed, and sculptural.

 List of Artists: